 resync --pipe-name "LDAP Source to SCIM 2.0 Destination"

-This can cause the resync tool to report that a lot more entries are being modified than actually are being updated because the SCIM 2.0 sync destination performs its own comparison of the source and destination entries and might not attempt any update if it already sees that they are equivalent.
+This can cause the resync command to report that a lot more entries are being modified than actually are being updated because the SCIM 2.0 sync destination performs its own comparison of the source and destination entries and might not attempt any update if it already sees that they are equivalent.

 This doesn’t have any adverse effects, but you can update the